Gronis/OpenEcs/README.md

   };
 };

-// Constructor is optional even with Property components.
+// Or skip the constructor entierly, like with usual components.
-// However this assignment operator will not work without
+// However the assignment operator will not work without
 // a given constructor.
 struct Health : Property<int>{};

+//Needs a constructor for assignment like this to work entity.get<Health>() = 4;// <- needs a constructor to enable assignment

 ```